-The Collective Bargaining agreement with the Shamokin Area Educational Association and the Act 93 agreement will expire June 20, 2023.
-Negotiations have begun with the SAEA and the school board has agreed upon a three year Act 93 agreement.
+The Collective Bargaining agreement with the Shamokin Area Educational Association and the Act 93 agreement will expire June 20, 2026.
+Negotiations with the SAEA and the school board have agreed upon a three year agreement.
 The AFSCME agreement was settled prior to July 1, 2022 with a three year agreement.
 Majority of agreements included salary increases and benefit changes.
 All eligible staff participate in the Central Susquehanna Regional Health Care Trust administered through the CSIU.
 The annual cost per enrollee for the medical insurance program is based on a tier rate of individual and dependent enrollment.
-The members of SAEA and AFSCME are enrolled in a high deductible high quality plan at the IRS minimum.
-The ACT 93 membership will also be enrolled in the QHDHP effective July 1, 2023.
-The single deductible set by the IRS is currently \$1500 but may change based upon IRS guidelines annually on January 1 of current year.
+The members of the Act 93, SAEA and AFSCME are enrolled in a high deductible high quality plan at the IRS minimum.
+The single deductible set by the IRS is currently \$1,500 but may change based upon IRS guidelines annually on January 1 of current year.

-The tiers for 2022-23 annual cost are Single \$9564 to the highest cost tier of Family \$26,760.
+The tiers for 2022-23 annual cost are Single \$9,564 to the highest cost tier of Family \$26,760.
 The tiers establish a potential liability and difficulty in budgeting as employees move from single to two party or family coverage.
 Looking back to the year 2015-16 the rate of increase was 5.5%.
-It is projected for the 2023-24 school year to increase by 9.3% per tier level.
+The 2023-24 school year increase was 9.3% per tier level.
+An increase greater than 7% is possible for the 2024-25 school year.
 The rates of increase are based upon claims over a period of time.
 These increases vary and are not predictable.

-A cost savings to the district has been the move from the healthcare plan PPO \$0 deductible to the QHDP at the IRS minimum for members of SAEA and AFSCME and Act 93.
+A cost savings to the district has been the move from the healthcare plan PPO \$0 deductible to the QHDP at the IRS minimum for members of the Act 93, SAEA and AFSCME.
 The district is also contributing to a Health Savings Plan for eligible employees.
 This contribution is currently at 50% for AFSCME employees, 40% for the SAEA employees, and 100% for Act 93.
-The intent of the School Board is to decrease the H S A contribution through out the upcoming school years to reflect 50% or lower.
+The intent of the School Board is to decrease the HSA contribution throughout the upcoming school years to reflect 50% or lower for all bargaining agreements.

-The SAEA retirement incentive of \$6,000 for 5 years was deleted from the renewal of the contract in 19-20 for professional staff.
-Those retiring in 18-19 and prior school years were eligible for this incentive.
-The district anticipates its final payment to these HRA's in the year 2023-2024.
-Currently we have two retired administrators with contractual obligations to post retirement benefits for health care insurance for ten years but if retiree turn 65 years of age prior to the full ten years then this is termed.
+The SAEA retirement incentive of \$6,000 for 5 years was deleted from the renewal of the contract in 2019-20 for professional staff.
+Those retiring in 2018-19 and prior school years were eligible for this incentive.
+The school year 2023-24 is the final payment year of the 5 year benefit for those retired in 2018-19.
+The district anticipates its final payment to these HRA's in the year 2023-24.
+Currently we have three retired administrators with contractual obligations to post retirement benefits for health care insurance for ten years but if a retiree turns 65 years of age prior to the full ten years then this is termed.